asdru22/Burgeon/wiki/burgeon.typ

     pb: false,
 )

 Can be filled up with various "soil" blocks to grow different plants.
 Press #inputs.use to place soil and seeds.
 Press #inputs.attack to remove them.
-Pressing #inputs.attack 4 times quickly when the vase is empty will break it.\
+Pressing #inputs.attack 4 times quickly when the vase is empty will break it.
+Vases can be powered with redstone to immediately make them drop the seed/plant they were holding.\
 Each second there's a 5% chance for the seeds growth stage to be increased by 1.
 #align(center, [*In order for the seeds to to grow, the Vase has to be in direct skylight*])
 #align(center,table(